Serverless Functions: Your Website's New Best Friend

 3. Microsoft Azure Functions

 Introduced in 2016, Azure Functions is the serverless computing service hosted on the Microsoft Azure public cloud.
-What sets Azure apart from the other platforms is that it provides an easy-to-use web interface where users can write code.
+In my opinion, what sets Azure apart from the other platforms is that it provides an easy-to-use web interface where users can write code.
 Azure Functions is ideal for tasks like image processing, order processing, and file maintenance.

 Image Source